dndubins/ATtiny84/CustomPWM.md

 My goal for this exercise was to generate the same one-stop set of instructions for the ATtiny84.
 Here goes!!!

-The ATtiny84, like the 85, has two timers: Timer 0 (responsible for the delay() and millis() functions), and Timer 1.
+The ATtiny84, like the ATtyiny85, has two timers: Timer 0 (responsible for the delay() and millis() functions), and Timer 1.
 There are only 4 pins on the ATtiny84 that are PWM-capable.
 PB2 and PA7 (physical pins 5 and 6) are controlled by Timer 0.
 Pins PA6 and PA5 (physical pins 7 and 8) are controlled by Timer 1.

-Similar to my Arduino Playground article, I will organize this by what you would like to do.
+Just like my Arduino Playground article, I will organize this post by what you would like to do.

 Timer 0 (controls Pins PB2 and PA7)
 -----------------------------------
 ### "I want to output a specific frequency on Pin PB2 only, using Timer 0."

-As I said in my notes for the mega328 and the tiny85, before you do this, know that messing with Timer 0 will screw with your delay() and millis() functions, which you can account for, but it's another headache.
+As I said in my notes for the ATmega328 and the ATtiny85, before you do this, know that messing with Timer 0 will screw with your delay() and millis() functions, which you can account for, but it's another headache.

 Some structural details: OCR0A and OCR0B are the compare registers for Timer 0, and like the ATtiny85, they are 8 bits long, so they can hold a number from 0-255 and that's it.
 The registers that control Timer 0 modes are still called TCCR0A and TCCR0B, so ATtiny85 fanatics will be happy here.
 And the nicest part ever is that they have the same structure and bit names, too!
+For all my example sketches below, uncomment the prescaler line you would like to use.

 The code for Pin PB2 only (physical pin 5), using Timer 0:
 ```